RNZAF Base Ohakea

 RNZAF Base Ohakea is an operational base of the Royal New Zealand Air Force.
-Opened in 1939, it is located near Bulls, 25 km north-west of Palmerston North in the Manawatu.
-It is also a diversion landing point for civilian aircraft.
+Opened in 1939, it is located near Bulls, 25 km north-west of Palmerston North in the Manawatū.
+It is also used as an alternative airport for civilian aircraft.
 The base's motto is Defensio per vires (Latin for defence through strength).

 Early days

 An air base was originally proposed in the area in 1927, when Ohakea was selected as the most suitable site for a mooring mast for airships of the British Imperial Airship service.
 It was proposed to build one mast for a demonstration flight, with the potential for expansion to a full airship base with three masts, airship sheds and hydrogen production.
 However, there was no point in going ahead with the development of the site without a commitment from the Australian Government to build masts to provide bases in that country.
 When the Australian Government declined to build masts, the New Zealand Government declined likewise.